 But plenty of people have come across dyscalculia itself; they just know it under a different name.
-For our first time readers, dyscalculia is a learning difference that affects the ability to do basic math functions.
+For our first time readers, dyscalculia is a learning difference that affects the ability to do math functions.
 (Learn more by reading What is dyscalculia? on our blog.)

 What are the words we use to refer to dyscalculia?
 Well, some people know dyscalculia as “dyslexia with numbers” or “math dyslexia”.
 They know that it’s not just a matter of being “bad at math”.
-Dyscalculics process numbers differently than do people without dyscalculia.
+Dyscalculics process numbers differently than people without dyscalculia.
 As most children develop number skills they automate certain math tasks so that they can focus on more advanced ones.
 Dyscalculics don’t do this, which slows down any problems they need to solve that involve numbers.

 Dyslexics process written and spoken language differently than do non-dyslexics.
 Dyslexia causes difficulty in mapping written word to spoken.
 The problems dyscalculias have with matching quantities to actual numbers, for instance, may be the origin of the term “dyslexia with numbers”.

 Another common phrase used for dyscalculia is “math learning disorder”.
 Again, this goes beyond simply finding math difficult in school.
 It involves having basic difficulty with numbers.
 Dyscalculics will have trouble differentiating between large and small quantities or making estimations, for example.

 So where exactly does the word “dyscalculia” come from?
 It actually derives from a mix of Greek and Latin.
 “Dys” is the Greek part of the word and means “bad” or “ill”.
 The second part comes from the Latin “calculare”, which means to count.
 Someone with dyscalculia literally “counts badly”.
 In fact dyscalculics often have to resort to measures such as counting on fingers to perform addition or subtraction, which should not be seen as cheating or a bad thing to do, it is a perfectly reasonable way to calculate.